xUhEngwAng/912-notes/words.md

 	- "I do not know."And thus ended their discourse.

 + assimilation
-> (n)the process of understanding and using new ideas.
+> (n)the process of understanding and using new ideas.</br>
-> (n)the process of becoming a accepted part of a country or group.
+> (n)the process of becoming an accepted part of a country or group.

 	- The assimilation of ethnic Germans in the US was accelerated by the two world wars.
 	- Poor assimilation of vitamins and nutrients can cause health problems.

 + mouthpiece
-> (n)the part of a musical instrument, telephone etc that you put in your mouth or next to your mouth.
+> (n)the part of a musical instrument, telephone etc that you put in your mouth or next to your mouth.</br>
 > (n)a person, newspaper etc that expresses the opinions of a government or a political organization.

 	- He shouted into the mouthpiece.